On my journey up the Malacca Peninsula I made a stopover in Kuala Lumpur, for a few days. I should have spent more.

 PS!
 Send a letter to Thailand, Bangkok on the result of the films.
 Are they destroyed or not?

 Monday 20.5.1985, Kuala Lumpur

 I left in the morning for the Thai embassy and applied for a visa.
-I experienced to my joy that Norwegians and a few other nationalities did not have to pay the 40 M$ (15 USD) cost for the visa.
+To my joy I experienced that Norwegians and a few other nationalities did not have to pay the 40 M$ (15 USD) cost for the visa.
 I was told I would be able to pick up my passport the next morning already.

-I then dropped by a café and read the letter I had picked up on my way to the embassy.
+Next I dropped by a café and read the letter I had picked up on my way to the embassy.
 It is not often I receive news from home less than a month old.

 I did not do much the rest of the day.
 I dined with two from Nepal and the Chinese from eastern Malaysia, and we had a couple of beers later on.

 I picked up my Malaysian visa.
 It seemed to be valid for three months.
 Later I went to the Standard Chartered Bank and was disappointed to hear that no money from home had arrived, and they added that the transfer could take a week.
 A man back-office explained to me that if I had made my bank send the money to its bank contact in Malaysia or through SC’s Norwegian contact it would take considerably shorter time.

 All I now could do was to call the bank and ask if the telex had arrived.
 In irritation I went back to the expensive YMCA and prepared for a longer stay.

 In the evening I, the Nepalese, the Chinese and a guy from the Netherlands went into Chinatown and had a look at the Night Market.
 Quite interesting.

 Letter to my family